Andrew Vaughn Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Valdez will make his first start of the season for the Astros.
+- Javier starts for the first time this season for the Astros.

-- When he last appeared on Sunday, Nov.
-6, the 29-year-old left-hander started the game and went six innings against the Philadelphia Phillies.
+- The 26-year-old righty started and threw six scoreless innings when he last appeared Thursday, Nov.
+3 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.